Session 1

 Energy & Economy Correlation

-There is a very strong correlation between the GDP and the quantity of energy input in the economy.
+There is a very strong correlation between GDP and the quantity of energy input in the economy.

 The Toaster Challenge

-Energetic Slaves
+Energy Slaves

-Steam, Electric & Combustion Engine
+Steam, Electric & Combustion Engines

 The 3 major engines are: steam, electric and internal combustion.